WZAN

-WZAN (970 kHz) is a commercial AM radio station broadcasting a classic country radio format.
-Licensed to Portland, Maine, it is owned by Saga Communications.
-The studios and offices are on Western Avenue in South Portland, Maine.
+WZAN (970 kHz) was a commercial AM radio station broadcasting a classic country radio format.
+Licensed to Portland, Maine, United States, it was owned by Saga Communications.
+The studios and offices were on Western Avenue in South Portland, Maine.

-WZAN operates with 5,000 watts.
-By day, the station uses a non-directional antenna but at night the signal is directional to protect other radio stations on AM 970.
-The transmitter is located off Ellwood Avenue in Scarborough, Maine.
-WZAN's programming is also broadcast on FM translator W268CS at 101.5 MHz in Portland.
+WZAN operated with 5,000 watts.
+By day, the station used a non-directional antenna but at night the signal was directional to protect other radio stations on AM 970.
+The transmitter was located off Ellwood Avenue in Scarborough, Maine.
+WZAN's programming was broadcast on FM translator W268CS at 101.5 MHz in Portland.

 History

 The station was originally WCSH, "The Voice from Sunrise Land".
-It was based at the Congress Square Hotel, from which it got its call sign.
+It was based at the Congress Square Hotel, taking its initials for its call sign.
 It was the first station in Portland, and one of the earliest in Maine, signing on the air on July 13, 1925.
 WCSH was a charter affiliate of the NBC Red Network.
 It carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 In the 1930s, WCSH broadcast on 940 kHz, at 2,500 watts by day and 1,000 watts at night.
 With the enactment of North American Regional Broadcasting Agreement (NARBA) in 1941, WCSH shifted to 970 kHz.
 The power was boosted to 5,000 watts around the clock.

 In 1953, WCSH gained a sister station when WCSH-TV (channel 6) debuted.
 Because WCSH radio was an NBC affiliate, WCSH-TV also carried NBC-TV shows.
 As network programming shifted from radio to television, WCSH switched to a full service, middle of the road format of popular music, news and sports.

 From 1975 to 1977, WCSH was a full time affiliate of NBC Radio's News And Information Service.
 WCSH continued as an all-news radio station on its own for several years after NIS was discontinued.
-In the 1980s, WCSH began simulcasting co-owned 100.9 WYNZ-FM using the call letters WYNZ.
+In the 1980s, WCSH began simulcasting co-owned WYNZ-FM 100.9 using the call letters WYNZ.